 The Disability Stakeholder Group (DSG) has been in existence for 15 years.
 It is an established group recognised for the important role that it plays in the monitoring of the Government’s disability policy and strategies.
 It is appointed by the Minister of State for Disability.
 Appointments are on a 3 year cycle.
-The current DSG is the fifth cycle.
+The current DSG is the sixth cycle.

-Whilst voluntary, members are eligible to have their Travel and Subsistence costs met (in accordance with civil service rates) where meetings occur in person.
+Whilst voluntary, members are eligible to have their travel and subsistence costs met (in accordance with civil service rates) where meetings occur in person.
 Meetings are now held routinely online through Zoom and similar platforms.
 This development provides greater opportunity for geographic spread in the membership across the country.

 What does the DSG do?